Rare Jefferson Salamander discovered in Ottawa

 P.S.
 For those who are wondering, the Great Outdoors is not always about hunting & fishing.

-73 thoughts on “Rare Jefferson Salamander discovered in Ottawa”
+73 Replies to “Rare Jefferson Salamander discovered in Ottawa”

 1. Quite interesting.